San Francisco Geography

-San Francisco GeographyA little bit of knowledge about San Francisco can help you find all the attractions easily, make your San Francisco visit more pleasant and save you the embarrassment I suffered when I didn't know San Francisco as well as I do now.
+If you know how San Francisco is laid out, it will help you find all the attractions easily and make your San Francisco visit more pleasant.
+It might even spare you from the embarrassment I suffered long ago, when I didn't know San Francisco as well as I do now.
 I once asked a cab driver to take me from Union Square to the Chinatown Gate, which he did - a ride of about 3 blocks!

-Getting Around San Francisco on LandThe most laid-back people can get positively, red-faced, screaming mad driving in San Francisco, especially when trying to find a parking spot.
-Avoid driving unless you really need to, and think twice before renting a car.
-Parking is expensive, adding $20 or more a night to your hotel bill.
-Add another $10 or more per day for parking lots, and I'm sure you'd rather spend your money some more pleasant way.
+Drive Yourself: The most laid-back people I know can get positively, red-faced, screaming angry while driving in San Francisco, especially when trying to find a parking spot.
+Avoid it unless you really need to, and think twice before renting a car.
+Parking is expensive, adding $40 or more to your hotel bill per night.
+I'm sure you'd rather spend your money some more pleasant way.

-- Bus Tours City Sightseeing double-decker buses stop at many of the most popular sights, and Cable Car Charters' Motorized Cable Car Tours are fun.
+Bus Tours: City Sightseeing double-decker buses stop at many of the most popular sights, and Cable Car Charters' Motorized Cable Car Tours are fun.
 Other similar-sounding services don't stop at as many places or offer as much flexibility.
 To save time and ensure that you won't find them sold out, order your tickets from Viator.com.
 They guarantee a price as low as you'd get on the spot, and you get a print-at-home voucher right away.

 The Go San Francisco Card offers transportation as well as a number of sights.
 Use this handy guide to find out all you need to know about it.

-- City Bus System (Muni) goes everywhere, but it's crowded at rush hour and when school gets out.
+City Bus System: Muni goes everywhere, but it's crowded at rush hour and when school gets out.
 Use it to get to the Golden Gate Bridge, Golden Gate Park and the beaches.

-- Taxis may be a good option, especially if several people are traveling, but getting one can be a problem at peak times (in other words, when you really need one).
+Taxis: may be a good option, especially if several people are traveling, but getting one can be a problem at peak times (in other words, when you really need one).